Mount Calvary, Wisconsin: History

 Mount Calvary's location was chosen by missionary Casper Rehrl; he selected the large hill because of its excellent view and he placed a wood cross.
 Starting in 1846, settlers started building houses at the base of the hill.
 Riehl held the community's first mass circa 1849 at the home of John Dietzen.
 Bishop John Henni confirmed the first child from Mount Calvary at the St. John the Baptist Church in nearby Johnsburg (it was the only church in the region).
 A parish was established in Mount Calvary by Rehrl on February 2, 1849; construction of the church began on the following day.
 A school was established by the church and it quickly had five or six students.

 The community's first general store was built in 1851–1852.
 Two priests arrived on October 15, 1856, to establish a monastery (it later became the St. Lawrence Seminary High School).
 A post office was built in November 1877; Anthony Rothgery was named first postmaster.
 A railroad was established in the 1850s and 1860s; it connected Sheboygan to Fond du Lac.
 Trains ran twice daily through nearby Calvary Station.

 Geography

 Mount Calvary is located at (43.825664, -88.248114).

-According to the United States Census Bureau, the village has a total area of 1.05 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 1.05 sqmi, all land.

-Mount Calvary is located in an eastern Fond du Lac County, Wisconsin area known as "The Holyland", so-called because of the large number of communities built around churches, including St. Peter, St. Cloud, St. Anna, Marytown, Johnsburg, Calvary, Brothertown and Jericho.
+Mount Calvary is located in an eastern Fond du Lac County area known as "The Holyland", so called because of the large number of communities built around churches, including St. Peter, St. Cloud, St. Anna, Marytown, Johnsburg, Calvary, Brothertown and Jericho.